JcaPetri/Apollo-System-MySql/README.md

 				IDNum	--> is the autoincrement number auto generated.
 			The unique Key is the union of:
 			  	This table haven't unique key because one IDNum can have none, one or more coments.
+			Common Field/Columns for all tables
+				The objective of these are to store critical information for the system and the record history.
+					StatedIDn 			--> The StatedIDn is the IDNum that define if the record is enable or not.
+					CreatedByIDn		--> The CreatedByIDn is the IDNum of the user who created the record.
+					LastModifiedByIDn	--> The LastModifiedByIDn is the IDNum of the last user who modified the record.
+					OwnerIDn			--> The OwnerIDn is the IDNum of the record owner.
+					DateCreated			--> The DateCreated is the record creation datetime UTC.
+					DateTimeStamp		--> The DateTimeStamp is the datetime UTC of the last modification.
+					TableHistory		-->	The TableHistory contain then change history of each column.
 	---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 	Used to create multiples tables
-		SysRootElements_Tbl
+		SysRootElements_Tli
-			Contains the other element of the system.
+   			This Is a List Table that contains the other element of the system.
+Enable the IDNum element to a Microservice and BusinessUnit.
-			When you enter the IDNum in this table, you active the element to be used in other microservices.
 			The key for each record:
 				ID		--> is the uniqueidentifier auto generated.
 				IDNum	--> is the autoincrement number auto generated.
 				This table has its own key only for update it.
 				The system don't use this key because, here we only enable the element to a Microservice and BusinessUnit.
 			The unique Key is the union of:
 				RootElementIDn 		--> the IdNum of the entity